AGImkeller/scIGD_manuscript_2024/README.md

 All data in this repo are part of the paper "Unraveling Immunogenomic Diversity in Single-Cell Data".

+This includes code and the data generated from Multiple Sequence Alignment.

+Input data and Rds intermediate files are uploaded to Zenodo: https://doi.org/10.5281/zenodo.14034261
-This includes: code, data, and intermediate files.

-They are used to generate the figures in the paper.
+Code, data, and intermediate files are used to generate the figures in the paper.

 Data analysis was performed on:
 -------------------------------